I’ve had some sort of back pain my entire life.

 - Getting better sleep.

-- Strengthening your core and do ab exercises 2-3x weekly.
+- Strengthening your core and doing ab exercises 2-3x weekly.

 - Stretching your hamstrings and glutes.